Volcanic rock: Chemistry

 by their chemistry when dealing with their origin.
 The fact that different mineralogies and textures may be developed from the same initial magmas has led petrologists to rely heavily on chemistry to look at a volcanic rock's origin.

-The chemical classification of igneous rocks is based first on the total content of silicon and alkali metals (sodium and potassium) expressed as weight fraction of silica and alkali oxides (K2O plus Na2O).
+The chemical classification of igneous rocks using the TAS classification is based first on the total content of silicon and alkali metals (sodium and potassium) expressed as weight fraction of silica and alkali oxides (K2O plus Na2O).
 These place the rock in one of the fields of the TAS diagram.
 Ultramafic rock and carbonatites have their own specialized classification, but these rarely occur as volcanic rocks.
 Some fields of the TAS diagram are further subdivided by the ratio of potassium oxide to sodium oxide.
 Additional classifications may be made on the basis of other components, such as aluminum or iron content.